ueman/passkit/apple_passkit/README.md

 This is a Flutter binding for [Apple's PassKit](https://developer.apple.com/documentation/passkit).

-This library allows you to add and and read `PkPass` files.
+This library allows you to add `PkPass` files to the users' wallet.
+It also allows you to read available `PkPass` files in your users' wallet.

+Do you need to deal with `PkPass` files in your code, consider using [`passkit`](https://pub.dev/packages/passkit) and [`passkit_ui`](https://pub.dev/packages/passkit_ui) instead.
+Those do not depend on iOS/macOS and are mostly cross-platform.

 ## How to use it